Can You Get A Tattoo While Taking Antibiotics?

 Getting a tattoo is a major decision.
 After all, it is something many people plan for at least a few months in advance, if not years.
 Contemplation is usually part of the process, aside from those on-a-whim tattoos.
 While it’s not reported as high risk, you may want to think twice before getting a tattoo on antibiotics.
 Let’s find out why.

 Can You Get a Tattoo While Taking Antibiotics?

 As we all know, getting a tattoo usually involves being poked repeatedly with needles—which sometimes go deeper than you may expect.
 The needles will puncture the skin and a color—or colors—of your choice will be inserted.

+The body will mostly try to fight the process by attempting to reject the ink.
 While having an infection, either on the skin or internally, antibiotics are there to help your immune system fight off the illness.
 Why double the work of the immune system by giving it another object to try and fight off?

 A tattoo should be treated as any other wound, which means it is vital to care for it appropriately and with responsibility.

 Risks & Precautions

 The best advice for anyone wanting a tattoo, but who is currently taking antibiotics, is to wait.
 Getting the tattoo could put your body under a lot more stress, since it is already dealing with an infection.